 Teens can participate in a number of activities, including:

-- Collage journaling, a unique tool for self-expression, which gives teens the opportunity to discover their inner creative voice.
-Details below.
+- Collage journaling, a unique tool for self-expression, which gives teens the opportunity to discover their inner creative voice (more details below)

 - Chill zones with couches and snacks where teens can create their own space within the busy-ness of festival life.

-- A presentation and facilitated discussion on Natural Highs and Happy States of Mind by licensed addictions counselor and mindfulness educator, Joe Klein.
+- Real Talk with Teens~ A presentation and facilitated discussion by licensed addictions counselor and mindfulness educator, Joe Klein.

 - Mindfulness activities, such as Qi Gong and meditation, to get the teens’ day started well.